andrew/ultimate-awesome/README.md

 - [awesome-front-end-curriculum](https://github.com/auchenberg/awesome-front-end-curriculum) - A crowd sourced curriculum of mandatory material for new front-end devs.
 - [awesome-cloud-dx](https://github.com/awesome-cloud-dx/awesome-cloud-dx) - A list of tools that make developer experience with cloud providers easier.
 - [awesome-ukraine-support](https://github.com/bgruening/awesome-ukraine-support) - A list of resources and inititive to help the Ukraine.
-- [awesome-multi-label-paper-list](https://github.com/entropy2333/awesome-multi-label-paper-list) - A curated list of papers for multi-label classification.
 - [awesome-torque3d](https://github.com/John3/awesome-torque3d) - A curated list of Torque3D and related Torque Game Engine resources.
 - [awesome-graphql](https://github.com/joshblack/awesome-graphql) - Collection of Links about GraphQL.
 - [awesome-haskell-sponsorship](https://github.com/kowainik/awesome-haskell-sponsorship) - 💝 Haskell profiles to sponsor.